apecloud/kubeblocks/docs/api_docs/kubeblocks-for-kafka/configuration-recommendations-for-production-environments.md

 ## Hardware resources

-It is recommended to use the following hardware resource in a production environment:
+It is recommended to use the following hardware resources in a production environment:

 - `-cpu` >= 16 cores
 - `-memory` >= 64Gi